Center Faculty and Staff

 michael.duff@slu.edu

 Professor Michael Duff joins the law school faculty for a permanent role after visiting in the fall of 2022.
 Professor Duff is a world-renowned scholar on labor law, worker’s compensation and evidence.
 He attended college in his late 20s, while simultaneously employed full-time as a union-represented airline ramp worker.
-Professor Duff is a graduate of Harvard Law School and joins the law school after serving in a named professorship role at University of Wyoming College of Law.
+Professor Duff is a graduate of Harvard Law School and joins the SLU law school after serving in a named professorship role at University of Wyoming College of Law.

 Lauren E. Bartlett, J.D.

-Assistant Professor
+Assistant professor

 lauren.bartlett@slu.edu

 Professor Lauren Bartlett is the director of the Human Rights at Home Litigation Clinic.
 She has experience litigating in state and federal court in Louisiana and Ohio, as well as filing complaints and petitions with U.N.
 Treaty Bodies and Special Procedures, and the Inter-American Commission on Human Rights.
-A former legal aid attorney, Prof. Bartlett has focused her career on providing access to justice for all and protecting the rights of the poorest of the poor in the U.S. Her scholarship focuses on the intersections between legal ethics, access to justice, and human rights.
+A former legal aid attorney, Professor Bartlett has focused her career on providing access to justice for all and protecting the rights of the poorest of the poor in the U.S. Her scholarship focuses on the intersections between legal ethics, access to justice and human rights.

 Marcia McCormick, J.D.